LISTEN to our 7-part series, “THE PLASTIC PLAGUE: Connecting the Dots Between Extraction, Inequity, and Pollution.”

-Graphics: Stephanie Lemus
+Social Media/Graphics: Stephanie Lemus

-Plastic Plague Series: PART 3 HUMAN HEALTH – On this episode, we investigate the impact plastics have on our personal health and quality of life.
+On this episode, we investigate the impact plastics have on our personal health and quality of life.
 From our food packaging to our building material, we cover the toxins types, corporate responsibility, and how can we avoid exposure.
 We dive into what it means to support the efforts of frontline communities to minimize exposure by reducing these toxic chemicals.
 Did you know that after packaging, the #1 global use of plastic is building materials?

-Our guests include Yvette Arellano, Policy Research & Grassroots Advocate for TEJAS, Dr. Julia Varshavsky, Reproductive Health and the Environment, UCSF Medical Center, and Bill Walsh, Healthy Building Network
+Our guests include Yvette Arellano, Policy Research & Grassroots Advocate for TEJAS, Dr. Julia Varshavsky, Reproductive Health and the Environment, UCSF Medical Center, and Bill Walsh, Healthy Building Network.

-Plastic Plague Series: PART 5 THE BOTTLE SCAM – we connect the dots between the Water Bottle Scam and the fight for Land, Water, and Indigenous Rights.
+We connect the dots between the Water Bottle Scam and the fight for Land, Water, and Indigenous Rights.

 The chain of environmental and social impacts is an embedded cost of bottled water, a resource that is supposed to give us life, but now arguably the process to extract, make, ship, store, and dispose seems to take from it.
-With a ½ billion bottles used and disposed of every week in the United States, while land and water resources are stolen and polluted it is time to close the tap on the Bottle Scam.
-The solution isn’t as easy as switching over to a reusable water bottle.
+With a ½ billion bottles used and disposed of every week in the United States, while land and water resources are stolen and polluted, it is time to close the tap on the Bottle Scam.
+However, the solution isn’t as easy as switching over to a reusable water bottle.

 Our guests include Stiv Wilson, Co-Director of @peakplastic and Creator and Producer of the film, The Story of Plastic and Raven Stevens, Board Member of W.A.T.E.R.
 (We Advocate Thorough Environmental Review).
 Raven does not speak for the Winnemem Wintu Tribe.
 They are a sovereign nation and speak for themselves.
 They can be reached at: https://www.winnememwintu.us/ for further information.

-Plastic Plague Series: PART 6 THE PARADIGM SHIFT – we explore how reduction, recycling, and technology can create a paradigm shift that is solution oriented, equitable, and achievable.
+We explore how reduction, recycling, and technology can create a paradigm shift that is solution oriented, equitable, and achievable.